DRIV-EX: Counterfactual Explanations for Driving LLMs: Appendix: Empirical evidence that targeting a single token is sufficient

-Using this inferred class separation threshold, we evaluate the \% of times where the generated outputs of LLMs lead to consistent (lane change, trajectory) pairs, when fed our counterfactual examples as input.
-Results in \autoref{tab:lc_class_traj_coherence} show highly consistent outputs, thus validating the interest of only targeting the \textit{first} key token to steer the subsequent LLM generation.
+Using this inferred class separation threshold, we monitor the ratio of LLM generated outputs that lead to consistent (lane change, trajectory) pairs, when fed ground truth versus counterfactual examples as input.
+Results in \autoref{tab:lc_class_traj_coherence} show highly consistent outputs: for Llama3, the consistency between the flipped lane change token and the subsequently generated trajectory is 100\% on counterfactual samples, and remains above 90\% for other models.
+These results support our focus on the \textit{first} key token to steer the subsequent LLM generation.